 Once a sleepy navy town, nowadays San Diego is booming with residential and commercial developments.
-One of the reasons for that is a mild Mediterranean climate without the extreme weather changes.
+One of the reasons for that is a mild Mediterranean climate without extreme weather changes.
 Besides, the city is actively reinventing itself and creating public spaces mixed with residential and commercial pockets, making it a comfortable city for life, work, and entertainment.

 Additionally, Downtown San Diego is one of the magnets that attract new residents and businesses.
 This dynamic area propels the growth of the entire city.
 According to the Downtown San Diego Partnership, there are 37,000 residents, 81,000 employees, and 4,000 companies operating in the area.
-Additionally, more than 110 tech startups and innovative companies moved into the Downtown.
+Additionally, more than 110 tech startups and innovative companies moved into Downtown.

-San Diego is a favorable place for the real estate investment.
+San Diego is a favorable place for real estate investment.
 Large investors from across the world are flocking into the area.
 Among the industries that are buying investment property in San Diego are hedge funds, insurance companies, and pension funds.
 The city is ranked No. 11 among the best cities for property investment.
 The majority of business investments are drawn towards multifamily, office, retail, and industrial real estate.

 San Diego offers a balanced portfolio of new developments and old structures that can be remodeled.
 This established real estate market with plenty of financial activity has plenty of opportunities to buy undervalued assets.
-Investors are interested in buying rental property in San Diego due to low vacancy rate and diversified economy
+Investors are interested in buying rental property in San Diego due to the low vacancy rate and diversified economy.

 Urban San Diego is young and single.
-Approximately, 4% of the Downtown population are Millenials and 21% Gen X. Consequently, there is an excellent market for condo and apartment investments.
+Approximately, 4% of the Downtown population are Millennials and 21% Gen X. Consequently, there is an excellent market for condo and apartment investments.
 This young city has a growing demand for rentals and single living.

-Little Italy has an organized and vocal community that persistently lobby their rights and protect the district.
+Little Italy has an organized and vocal community that persistently lobby their rights and protects the district.
 Little Italy Residents Association is a strong local association that ensures sustainable development of the area and preservation of its cultural heritage.

-Situated on the Downtowns hillside, Cortez is one of the San Diego’s oldest neighborhoods.
+Situated on the Downtowns hillside, Cortez is one of San Diego’s oldest neighborhoods.
 It is very eclectic and consists of sophisticated old Victorian homes and modern shiny condo towers.
-The area is well-connected to the rest of the city with an intricate system of public transportation and I-5 freeway.
+The area is well-connected to the rest of the city with an intricate system of public transportation and the I-5 freeway.

 The freeway is separated from the community by the Cortez Hill Park.
-The park offers a comfortable past time to all kinds of residents.
+The park offers a comfortable pastime to all kinds of residents.
 It has play areas, curved walking paths, benches and plenty of greenery.
 Locals call this place “Tweet Street Park” due to its bird theme.
 The park contains elegant birdhouses and trees that encourage birds to take up the residence.
 Another favorite public space is a nearby Balboa Park, which has theaters, several museums, and the renowned San Diego Zoo.

-One of the famous destination of San Diego.
+One of the famous destinations of San Diego.
 Gaslamp is a historic neighborhood and an excellent choice for the night out or a destination party.
 This lively district s famous for its nightlife.
 Various clubs, cocktail lounges, and dive bards attract a young hip crowd.
-In the same time, Spreckles and Balboa theaters entertain a more sophisticated audience.
+At the same time, Spreckles and Balboa theaters entertain a more sophisticated audience.
 They offer multiple programs of drama, music, and comedy.

 This neighborhood consists of two distinct parts.
 Civic Core is a public forum, a center of civic life and economic activity.
 Columbia is surrounded by green zones and parks along the city’s magnificent waterfront.
 It offers a variety o shopping and dining options.
 The neighborhood is mostly commercial.
 Nevertheless, there are various highrise condominium buildings under construction.
 The Maritime Museum and the Midway Aircraft Carrier Museum are located in this neighborhood.